jc23729/node-express-2/conceptual.md

 - If a JWT is intercepted, can the attacker see what's inside the payload?

+Yes, the payload can be viewed by de-encoding it from base-64.

 - How can you implement authentication with a JWT?
 Describe how it works at a high level.

 - Compare and contrast unit, integration and end-to-end tests.